 I recently made this awesome game of memory to work on some basic addition and subtraction skills.
 He was showing a real interest in math, and I felt the need to capitalize on it!

-The prep for this memory game could not be easier.
-If you have an older child this would be the perfect job for them!
+The prep for this math fact memory game could not be easier.
+If you have an older child, this would be the perfect job for them!

 QUICK TIP: I glued all of the equation cards to orange card-stock and the answers to blue card-stock.
 It makes it a little bit easier for younger learners.
 However, if you want to make this game a bit more challenging, glue all of the cards to the same colored card-stock!